 In Maldonado we recorded poetry performances with Juan Italiano and Luis Bravo and a couple musicians: Santiago Olivera on saxophone and Damián Taveira on drumset.
 A couple “first takes” turned out really great, partly due to Italiano’s instructions to improvise and use whatever poems of ours we wanted to.
 I surprised myself by voicing some interesting improvisational sounds as John and Luis Bravo improvised with their own works, bits and pieces perhaps, at whim.
 Juan Angel Italiano played instruments and did some vocals.
 After the recording session Juan Italiano took us to his house and made a great pasta meal for us, follow by coffee- it REALLY hit the spot after days of eating out in restaurants in Montevideo.
 The quality time spent with Bravo and Italiano was invaluable during this trip!
 Here is a slide show of photos taken by Luis’ sister, Sylvia Bravo, during the big “Luis Bravo, John M. Bennett” performance at the CCE on Saturday in Montevideo, which was preceded by a reading by Ben Clark from Spain.
 Slides of visual poetry by John were shown during the performance, and vispo by me was shown during a performance break when they played a cut from the AREÑAL CD.
 Juan and I did some Be Blank Consort parts and did some sound effects for one piece.
 There is a photo of Gustavo Wojciechowski (nickname: Maca) holding up the CD because he published and released it on the day of this performance.
 The musician to the left of Luis Bravo is Alejandro Tuana, who sang a bit too in the final performance … a really wonderful ending!

-Uruguay, Chile, Venezuela, Brazil, Ecuador, Argentina, Morocco, Spain, and France are some of countries represented by poets in this ten day Mundial Poético event.
+Uruguay, Chile, Venezuela, Brazil, Ecuador, Argentina, Morocco, Spain, Cuba, England, and France are some of countries represented by poets in this ten day Mundial Poético event.
 We haven’t seen/met everyone, as some of the events overlap.
 We really enjoyed the four Brazilian poets and Julien D’Abrigeon from France [and later on, the finale performance of Mundial Poético at Sala Verdi was given by Raúl Zurita

 of Chile and was met with standup applause from all! ].